jackghg/Art-In/README.md

 ## Warnings and limitations
 - **Backup** your data before installing Linux !
-- Xfce or Lxde (only) can be installed at the moment.
+- Xfce or Lxde (only) can be installed at the moment
 - the installer won't connect to **wifi**.
 Do it manually.
 Internet is needed at part 2
 - home partition and extra partitions won't be mounted.
-Edit the fstab later.
+Edit the fstab later
+- no encryption